Getting a Mortgage with 3 or 4 People

 Age Restrictions

-2. The term is restricted (reduced) because of the age of an applicant
+• The term is restricted (reduced) due to the age of an applicant

-Your broker will be able to provide side-by-side comparisons of shorter and longer term mortgages to help you decide which is the best option for you.
+If you’re unsure about mortgage term lengths or age restrictions, your broker will be able to provide a side-by-side comparison of shorter and longer term mortgages, finding the best mortgage option for you.

 Credit Scoring and Demonstrating Income

-The more people applying for a mortgage the greater the risk that someone will have a problem with their credit history.
+This is simply because the more people that are applying for a mortgage increase the risk that one of the applicants will have a bad credit score/history.

-Lastly, with pension income, if your parent is retiring during the term of the mortgage, they will need to show their pension income is sufficient to pass the affordability check.
+If your parent is retiring during the term of a joint mortgage, they will need to show their pension income is sufficient enough to pass the affordability check.

 Liability in the Event of Default